 -

-Tamah Alley
+Mayor Tamah Alley (CODC Rep)

 Together with her husband and three children, she believes that Central Otago requires a voice for growing families to ensure Central Otago remains progressive, innovative and affordable.